 ASciNA is lead by the board (Vorstand) consisting of the officers and chapter heads while the past presidents provide continuity.
 Our board members are distinguished Austrian scientists or scholars who live and work in the United States--most of them for a decade or more.

-Franz Franchetti is an Associate Research Professor with the Department of Electrical and Computer Engineering at Carnegie Mellon University.
+Franz Franchetti is an Associate Professor with the Department of Electrical and Computer Engineering at Carnegie Mellon University.
 He received the Dipl.-Ing.
 (M.Sc.) degree in Technical Mathematics and the Dr. techn.
 (Ph.D.) degree in Computational Mathematics from the Vienna University of Technology in 2000 and 2003, respectively.
 In 2006 he was member of the team winning the Gordon Bell Prize (Peak Performance Award) and in 2010 he was member of the team winning the HPC Challenge Class II Award (most productive system).
 In 2013 he received the CIT Dean's Early Career Fellowship awarded by the College of Engineering of Carnegie Mellon University.
 Dr. Franchetti's research focuses on automatic performance tuning and program generation for emerging parallel platforms and algorithm/hardware co-synthesis.
 He targets multicore CPUs, clusters and high-performance systems (HPC), graphics processors (GPUs), field programmable gate arrays (FPGAs), FPGA-acceleration for CPUs, and logic-in-memory and 3DIC chip design.
-He leads two DARPA projects in the HACMS and PERFECT program and is PI/Co-PI on a number of federal and industry grants.
+He leads three DARPA projects in the BRASS, HACMS and PERFECT programs and is PI/Co-PI on a number of federal and industry grants.
 Since 2011 he is CTO of SpiralGen, Inc., a Pittsburgh area technology startup he co-founded in 2009.
 Franz has been playing the electric guitar on-stage in various rock bands since 1993.
 Watch him perform live or visit Wr.
 Neustadt’s newcomer festival SCHMU, where he performed and served as stage engineer.
 He is ASciNA President and leads the Western Pennsylvania chapter of Austrian Scientists and Scholars in North America (ASCiNA).

 Dr. Thomas Wallner is a Principal Investigator and Manager of the Fuels, Engine and Aftertreatment Research Section at Argonne National Laboratory’s Center for Transportation.
 In this role Thomas and his team plan, perform and analyze work for research projects on engine and combustion topics spanning a range of fuels including hydrogen and natural gas, gasoline and alcohol fuels as well as diesel fuel and its alternatives.
 Before joining Argonne in 2005, Thomas worked for the Institute for Internal Combustion Engines and Thermodynamics at Graz University of Technology, where he also graduated with a MS (Dipl-Ing.) in 2001 and a PhD (Dr. tech.) in 2004 in Mechanical Engineering.